ericmjl/flu-sequence-predictor/README.md

 ### Forecasting Evolution with VAEs & GPs

 Yet, when we talk about "sequences", there's no notion of "direction".
 Who's to say that the mutation of one position from a K to an L is moving "forward" in time?
 An alternative is to learn vectors in continuous space.
-This is why we have
+This is why we use a variational autoencoder (VAE).
+The VAE translates the discrete representation of our sequence data (a one-of-K encoding of amino acids at each position) into a continuous, "latent" representation.

+Once we're in the latent representation, then we can train a Gaussian Processes (GPs) regression model on the data and use it to make extrapolations.